RedHatQE/fusor-qe/docs/guides/pull_requests.rst

 2. Once a team member reviews the code and decides it is acceptable, they comment on the PR with the acronym "lgtm" (short for "Looks good to me").
-3. Once two reviewers have commented with "lgtm", the merge button will unlock, and the PR should be merged by the developer who submitted it.
+3. Once two reviewers have commented with "lgtm", the merge button will unlock, and the PR should be merged by the developer who submitted it. [*]_

-   * The PR should be merged by its submitter so they can make the final decision on its readiness for merging.
+.. [*] This is so they can make the final decision on its readiness for merging.